thisAKcode/Git/learnConcepts.md

 'Crucial consepts of Git'
+## OFTEN FOR A SIMPLE WORK IS ENOUGH TO DO:

+`git add .
+git commit -m 'describe shortly'
+git push origin master`

-ADD SOMETHING TO REMOVE LATER. some basic terms:
+# some basic terms:
+0. gitignore - a way to avoid pushing some credentials or secret stuff when pushing chnages to remote.
 1. repository
 2. clone
 3.push or pull